 No coding: One of the great things about Google site search is that it enables you to add a search engine on your website just by adding a snippet of code to your website.

-Crawler: Google’s crawler will identify data to crawl according the index it. you need not spend time building your own crawler.
+Crawler: Google’s crawler will identify data to crawl according to the index. you need not spend time building your own crawler.

 Simplified UI: Once you add the code snippet to your website, it is just a matter of choosing a pre-built layout from your control panel.